-I am an assistant professor at Kent State University in the Department of English.
+I am an associate professor at Kent State University in the Department of English.
 My major current project, “Uncle Tom’s Cabin: A Digital Critical Edition,” will provide authoritative transcriptions, archival image facsimiles, and a textual apparatus for the surviving manuscript pages and for selected American publication forms of Harriet Beecher Stowe’s Uncle Tom’s Cabin: the National Era version, publisher John P. Jewett’s three initial print versions, and the 1879 Houghton Osgood New Edition.
 The edition will feature a textual introduction, an historical collation of the manuscript and the five printed texts, and a critically established reading text that promotes the study of authorial revision and other textual alterations.
-I am also at work on an edition of the letters of Louisa Van Velsor Whitman.

 My research interests (outside of Stowe’s monumental work) are the broader disciplines of bibliography, textual criticism, and digital humanities.
 My teaching interests include American literature (through the early twentieth century), scholarly editing, research methods, African American literature, sentimentalism (American and transatlantic), modernism, and regional writing.
-My faculty profile (from which this description is taken) has a list of my recent publications.
+Other publications are available on my faculty profile.

-Before I joined Kent State as a faculty member, I served a two-year stint as the CLIR postdoctoral fellow (2006-2008) at the University of Nebraska-Lincoln.
-The acronym CLIR stands for Council for Library and Information Resources, an organization that sponsors an annual fellowship program to place humanities and social science scholars with PhDs in libraries.
-I worked in the Center for Digital Research in the Humanities during the early stages of Civil War Washington.
+Immediately before I joined Kent State as a faculty member, I was a Council for Library and Information Resources (CLIR) postdoctoral fellow (2006-2008) at the University of Nebraska-Lincoln.
+CLIR sponsors an annual fellowship program that places humanities and social science scholars with PhDs in libraries.
+At the Center for Digital Research in the Humanities in Nebraska, I was the first project manager for Civil War Washington.

 In the long-ago past (before returning to graduate school in 2012) I worked as a technical writer in various industries, mostly in the north Dallas area: toll collection, tax preparation, accounting and payroll software.
-I have an MA from the University of North Texas, and before that decade and I spent a brief stint in Bloomington, Indiana at the PhD program in Comparative Literature.
+I completed an MA at the University of North Texas in 1996, and before that decade I spent a brief stint in Bloomington, Indiana, in the PhD program in comparative literature.